Best menopause supplements for relieving symptoms

 You're taking HRT

-Recent studies (opens in new tab) suggest it may have a role in menopause, particularly hot flushes, night sweats, and those pesky mood issues that come and go, such as irritability and restlessness.
-It also contains red clover, licorice, ginger, and soy isoflavone - the latter are plant compounds that mimic the effects of estrogen.
-Now Menopause Support is also non-GMO (not genetically modified), Kosher, gluten-free and vegan.
+Research published in the journal Menopause suggests that it may play a role in managing hot flushes, night sweats, and mood changes.
+It also contains red clover, licorice, ginger, and soy isoflavone — the latter are plant compounds that mimic the effects of estrogen.

-Since this is a herbal blend, it’s safe to take it alongside a multivitamin.
 However, as black cohosh may have hormone-like actions, this isn’t one to take if you’re on HRT or other hormonal treatments, or if you may be pregnant.
 While this is one of the most affordable menopause supplements on the market, 90 capsules will only last you a month, so it may be worth stocking up on a few containers.

 The capsules themselves have a faint 'herbal' smell about them, but the coated outer layer masks any unusual taste and they are easy to swallow.